apace100/origins-docs/docs/biome_conditions/temperature.md

 !!! note

-    You can visit [Minecraft Fandom: Biome (List of Overworld climates)](https://minecraft.fandom.com/wiki/Biome#List_of_Overworld_climates) for a list of biome temperature values
+    You can visit [Minecraft Fandom: Biome (List of Overworld climates)](https://minecraft.fandom.com/wiki/Biome#List_of_Overworld_climates) for a list of temperature values for the vanilla biomes.

 ### Fields: